Rio de Janeiro Brazil Temple

-The Rio de Janeiro Brazil Temple will be constructed on property next to a nature reserve on Avenida das Américas in the Barra da Tijuca neighborhood.
+The Rio de Janeiro Brazil Temple and an adjoining meetinghouse will be constructed on property next to a nature reserve on Avenida das Américas in the Barra da Tijuca neighborhood.
 Barra is a beautiful development on the Atlantic Ocean that hosted most of the venues for the 2016 Summer Olympics.

 On April 6, 2013, President Thomas S. Monson announced the construction of the Rio de Janeiro Brazil Temple during his opening remarks at the 183rd Annual General Conference.
 Brazil has a population of nearly 200 million people including over 1,173,000 members of the Church.
 Brazil operates six temples with an additional temple announced for Fortaleza, bringing the total to eight with the announcement for Rio de Janeiro.
 The São Paulo Brazil Temple, the first constructed in Brazil, was completed in 1978.1

 Rio de Janeiro—the location of the 2016 Summer Olympics—is the second largest city in Brazil and home to the famous Christ the Redeemer statue.
 Church members in Rio currently travel approximately 300 miles (500 kilometers) to participate in temple ordinances at the Campinas Brazil Temple.
-The temple in Campinas serves members from over 90 stakes and districts spread across the states of São Paulo, Rio de Janeiro, Minas Gerais, Distrito Federal, Espírito Santo, Goiás, Mato Grosso, Mato Grosso do Sul, and Tocantins.
+The temple in Campinas serves members from nearly 100 stakes and districts spread across the states of São Paulo, Rio de Janeiro, Minas Gerais, Distrito Federal, Espírito Santo, Goiás, Mato Grosso, Mato Grosso do Sul, and Tocantins.

 A Facebook video captures the reaction of members in the Rio de Janeiro Andaraí Stake Center to the temple announcement.